DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/Techniques/Chains of Small Checks.md

 #updateme

-This is most likely required for a map's [[on_load]] script, but there are other times you might want a chain of small optional behaviors at the beginning of a script.
+This is most likely required for a [[maps|map]]'s [[on_load]] script, but there are other times you might want a chain of small optional behaviors at the beginning of a script.
 For an example, here are some of the things the BMG2020 main map must check when loaded:

 - Is it a brand new game?
 If so, branch: put the player in their bedroom in the mage house.
 (Script diverts to a dead end.)
 - Has Bob Moss's quest been completed?
 If so, teleport him off screen to [[Hiding an Entity|hide]] him.
 (Resume remainder of script either way.)